 In Group A, 79 cases underwent TIPS placement before TACE.
 Among them, 17 cases were treated 2 wk after liver function recovered to the preoperative level, 49 cases were treated after 4 wk when liver function recovered to the preoperative level, and 13 cases were treated when hepatic failure occurred.
-In the latter cases, seven recovered after the treatment and six died.
+In the latter cases, seven recovered after the treatment, and six died.
 By comparison, liver function recovery in the cases of TIPS placement followed by TACE was more satisfactory than in the cases of TIPS placement before TACE, and there was a significant difference (P < 0.05) (Table 3).

 In the course of follow-up, in Group A, VB was controlled in 153/168 (91.07%) cases within 30 d (2 cases were excluded due to TIPS failure).
 There were 28 cases of postoperative bleeding, with a rebleeding rate of 16.67% (28/168).
 This was because patients with TIPS stent dysfunction had PSG > 12 mmHg, after shunt revision, without recurrence of bleeding.
 Without TIPS treatment in Group B, VB was controlled in 98/114 (85.96%) cases within 30 d.
 There were 56 (49.12%) cases of rebleeding.
 These 114 cases were treated by endoscopy for a total of 391 times.
 In the two groups, there was no difference in the rate of control of VB (P = 0.261), but there was a significant difference in the rate of rebleeding (P = 0.023).

-In Group A, after TIPS treatment, ascites was significantly reduced in 14 cases, and symptoms disappeared in 25 cases with complete remission (3 cases were excluded due to TIPS failure) within 30 d (39/44, 86.63%).
+In Group A, after TIPS treatment, ascites was significantly reduced in 14 cases, and symptoms disappeared in 25 cases with complete remission (three cases were excluded due to TIPS failure) within 30 d (39/44, 86.63%).
 Thirteen of 44 (29.54%) patients had recurrent ascites due to stenosis or occlusion of TIPS stent, which resulted in PSG > 12mmHg.
 After revision of the stent, ascites symptoms disappeared.
-In six cases shunt dysfunction was due to tumor invasion.
+In six cases, shunt dysfunction was due to tumor invasion.
 CT and hepatic arteriography confirmed that the symptoms disappeared after balloon dilation and stent implantation.
 In Group B, 22 cases were treated with diuretic therapy and paracentesis, and in nine (40.90%) cases the amount of ascites was reduced within 30 d.
 Five cases were converted to middle volume, and 14 cases had no obvious remission (19/22, 86.36%).
 There was a significant difference between the two groups in the rate of absorption of ascites (P = 0.017) and recurrence of ascites (P = 0.009).

 There were 32 patients with 37 times (17.45%, 37/212) occurrences of HE in Group A: 28 with grade I/II and nine with grade III/IV HE.
 After medical treatment to relieve symptoms, none of the patients died due to HE.
 There were eight patients with 12 times (8.82%, 12/136) occurrences of HE in Group B: seven with grade I/II and five with grade III/IV HE.
-Ten cases of HE were relieved in symptoms after treatment and two patients died from HE.
+Ten cases of HE were relieved in symptoms after treatment, and two patients died from HE.
 By comparison, the rate of HE in Group B was significantly lower than in Group A (P = 0.036) (Table 4).